Fragmented charged domain wall below the tetragonal-orthorhombic phase transition in BaTiO3

-In summary, the present study reveals that the head-to-head and tail-to-tail charged domain walls created in tetragonal barium titanate can be spontaneously replaced by a similarly oriented and located charged interfaces in the orthorhombic phase when the sample is cooled down to the temperatures below about 5 degrees Celsius.
+In summary, the present study reveals how the head-to-head and tail-to-tail charged domain walls created in tetragonal barium titanate are spontaneously replaced by a similarly oriented and located charged interfaces in the orthorhombic phase when the sample is cooled down to the temperatures below about 5 degrees Celsius.
 These new boundaries have character of heterogeneous superdomain walls and they imply a fine twinning in the neighbourhood of these boundaries.
 Superdomain and superdomain wall formation can be explained as a result of conservation of the built-in free charge and mechanical compatibility at the coarse scale.
 Our analysis clarify that the drop down of the remarkable conductance of the head-to-head CDW below the tetragonal to orthorhombic phase transition is caused by breaking the continuity of the free-charge distribution along the superdomain wall.
-These findings are likely to have impact on future investigation of the conduction in barium titanate CDWs and on the potential devices based on this peculiar phenomenon.
+These findings are likely to help in investigation of the peculiar properties of barium titanate CDWs.

+The authors acknowledge the support from the Czech Science Foundation (GACR project No.~20-05167Y) and the assistance provided by the Ferroic Multifunctionalities project, supported by the Ministry of Education, Youth, and Sports of the Czech Republic.
+Project No. CZ.02.01.01/00/22\underline{\,\,\,}008/0004591, co-funded by the European Union.